-Liberalism posits subjects who exist in thin air, with their rights raised triumphantly in their hands (though always under the gaze of the State which supposedly guarantees them), not subjects messily entwined with each other and their world.
-Animal liberation and animal rights, surely the spaces anti-speciesism emerges from, have overwhelmingly tended to fetishise and separate certain expressions of life (that get categorized as animals) from the rest.
+Liberalism posits subjects who exist in thin air, with their rights raised triumphantly in their hands (though always under the gaze of the State which supposedly guarantees them), not subjects messily entwined with each other and their world.31 Animal liberation and animal rights, surely the spaces anti-speciesism emerges from, have overwhelmingly tended to fetishise and separate certain expressions of life (that get categorized as animals) from the rest.
 (Actually, this brings us back around to what our notions of a self or relationality are: animal rights in the West has a strong - although not exclusive - root in utilitarian philosophy, such choice characters as Jeremy Bentham with his famous Panopticon; and its calculation of what it considers the greatest good for the greatest number, each of that number shorn from their context and ecology and dropped into the prison cells viewed from the benevolent liberal's control tower.)
 If we can't look at ecologies rather than lone species with their rights (or lack of them), anti-speciesism would seem little more than liberalism writ large upon the whole world.
-While this may simply be a quibble based on a linguistic association - certainly, intelligent anti-speciesists do exist who experience and struggles, now they have the Positive Evidence! - that "[w]hat treatment is deemed morally appropriate for an animal can depend on whether the animal is characterized as "food.""
-Like all covertly Eurocentric claims, neither the parts quoted from the study nor Total Liberation Club themselves mark the assertions they make as pertaining to a particular culture, while still (in Total Liberation Club's case) using the opportunity to poke fun at what they call "corpse-eaters" in general; but in Makah and many other societies, this finding would probably be something of an non-event.
+While this may simply be a quibble based on a linguistic association - certainly, intelligent anti-speciesists do exist who reject the framework of rights at least in theory 32 - it does seem related to the rejection in the question above of hunting.